Still in the making!

 Emily Eberhart, Ale House bartender of 6 years, heard about the plans to close up shop and knew she had to figure out a way to keep the restaurant open.
 She met with friends and community members who were also not ready to say goodbye to their beloved restaurant.

-So Emily got to work.
-And she did it.
-She found a way to keep it open.
+So Emily got to work and has found a way to keep it open.

-Here we are, six months later, proud to announce the new owner of the Columbia City Ale House, Emily Eberhart.
+Here we are now, proud to announce the new owner of the Columbia City Ale House, Emily Eberhart.

 Emily’s experience, connection to the community, and love for the Ale House family will ensure the Ale House stays true to its roots.
 But don’t be surprised if you start to see some changes around here once things start to get back to normal.
 There are new projects in the works that will hopefully elevate everyone’s experience and bring in some new faces.